E-Rose/PPPLCalibrationFramework/README.md

  In order to install pysettings, you will also need to install `logging-bootstrap` by running `pip install git+https://UmSenhorQualquer@bitbucket.org/fchampalimaud/logging-bootstrap.git --upgrade` See https://github.com/UmSenhorQualquer/pyforms/issues/12#issuecomment-263016759 for more information.
  Though the documentation specifies PyQt4, you may need to install PyQt5 for Pyforms to work.
 Before installing PyQt4 or PyQt5, you need to install SIP.
-This can be done by using ‘pip3 install sip’.
+This can be done by using `pip3 install sip`.
 To install PyQt4, you can try finding and running the installer for an older version--for example, PyQt4-4.11.4-gpl-Py3.4-Qt5.5.0-x32.
 (Again, check the bit.)
-To install PyQt5, you can use ‘pip3 install pyqt5’.
+To install PyQt5, you can use `pip3 install pyqt5`.
  You should be able to install OpenCV using pip install.
-Use ‘pip install opencv-python’.
+Use `pip install opencv-python`.
 Check to make sure you can import cv2.
-You can use ‘pip install visvis’ to install visvis.
+You can use `pip install visvis` to install visvis.

+## matplotlib
+You need matplotlib.
+It can be installed with `pip install matplotlib`.

+## qCamera
+You need to install qCamera, which can be found here: https://bitbucket.org/iontrapgroup/qcamera. qCamera has some of its own dependencies.
+These include matplotlib and Pytables.
+Pytables also has its own dependencies, numexpr and mock.
+These can be installed with `pip install numexpr`, `pip install mock`, and `pip install tables`.

-## qtawsome
+## qtawesome
  For some of the icons in the GUI, [qtawsome](https://github.com/spyder-ide/qtawesome) was used.
 This can be installed with `pip install qtawesome`

 ## pyvisa
 You need to install pyvisa.
-You should be able to do this with ‘pip install pyvisa’.
+You should be able to do this with `pip install pyvisa`.

 ## Cameralink Framegrabber and FLIR Tau 2 camera
  In order to talk to the [PCI DV C-Link](https://edt.com/product/pci-dv-c-link/) framegrabber, you must download and install the PDV software and drivers from https://edt.com/file-category/pdv/.